DataLife360/Databricks-Zero-to-Hero/README.md

 * [Databricks Zero to Hero - English](https://youtube.com/playlist?list=PLefiSNPUtQ5FcvdeAUkn-4-GzpkXEEQAc)
 * [Databricks Zero to Hero - 中文](https://youtube.com/playlist?list=PLefiSNPUtQ5HUvethTJF3KKBaNbdLhpef)

+# Series Parts:
+* What is Databricks?
+* Setting Up Databricks and Cost Management
+* Navigating the Workspace, Clusters, and Notebook Tricks

+## Roadmap:
+* Loading Data
+* Machine Learning and MLflow

 # Example Notebook Links
 *You can download notebooks by clicking the export notebook at the link.
 Save the url if you want to import it into a databricks environment*